-When lawyers and defendants can't agree about an issue as fundamental as whether to go to trial, it's normally the defendant's desire that prevails.
-Assuming that a defendant's decision is neither unethical nor illegal ("My decision is that you should bump off the prosecution witness"), the lawyer is the defendant's agent and must either carry out the defendant's decision or convince the judge to let him withdraw from the case.
+When lawyers and defendants can't agree on an issue as fundamental as whether to plead or go to trial, it's normally the defendant's desire that prevails.
+Assuming that a defendant's decision is neither unethical nor illegal ("My decision is that you should bump off the prosecution witness"), the lawyer is the defendant's agent and must either carry out the defendant's decision or convince the judge to allow withdrawal from the case.

-Before making an important decision, a defendant is entitled to know what alternatives are reasonably available and, as far as can be predicted, the likely consequences of each.
+Before making this important decision, a defendant is entitled to know what alternatives are reasonably available and, as far as can be predicted, the likely consequences of each.
 For example, assume that the defendant is charged with assault with a deadly weapon.
 The defense attorney tells the defendant, "The prosecutor is willing to accept a guilty plea to simple assault and recommend a sentence of six months in county jail and a fine of $500.
 The decision is yours—what do you want to do?"

 Defendants should not count on having perfect information about the likely consequences of each option.
 For instance, a defense attorney may have to respond to the second question above by saying, "It's really hard to predict what sentence you'll receive if you're convicted of assault with a deadly weapon.
 The judge to whom we've been assigned is very unpredictable, and a lot will depend on the recommendation in the probation report that will be prepared after you enter your plea."

 Nevertheless, the attorney should provide as much information as possible on the likely consequences of all available options, so the defendant can make the best decision under the circumstances.
-Attorneys have a professional obligation to offer candid advice: their best professional judgment, not simply what defendants want to hear.
+Attorneys have a professional obligation to offer candid advice—their best professional judgment, not simply what defendants want to hear.

+Ultimately, it's the defendant who gets to make the final decision, even if it conflicts with their attorney's advice.
 Occasionally, lawyers and defendants have such strongly opposing views that the lawyer cannot effectively carry out the defendant's desired strategy.
 In such a situation, the attorney may seek to withdraw as the defendant's counsel, or the defendant may seek to have the attorney replaced.
 Whether this will be permitted in either case depends on whether the prosecutor will be prejudiced or the proceedings will be unnecessarily delayed or disrupted.